This is how WhatsApp Business works, the instant messaging application for companies

 As we say, it is when entering the application settings where we come across the functions really focused on companies.
 We have an option literally called “Company Settings” from which we can access various options.
 The first of these is the profile, in which we can edit all the information of interest to our clients.

-Here we can add our physical address and even locate it on the map, add the activity of the company (it offers us options to select) in addition to a small description written by us to better clarify to customers what the objective of our business is.
+Here we can add our physical address and even locate it on the map, add the activity of the company (it offers us options to select) in addition to a small description written by us to better clarify to customers the objective of our business is.

 It also allows us to indicate what our business hours are and the contact channels that we have available for our clients, such as the email address or our website (we can also apply our profiles on social networks).
 These options generate a hyperlink that automatically leads customers to them once they click.